sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 [Protocol Buffers](https://github.com/protocolbuffers/protobuf) made by Google was not a bad choice for Cosmos SDK to enhance the reusability of the types and to have deterministic property of serialization, but it is not suitable for ZKP and lightweight rollups.

-### Parallelization of tx execution

-By adding the accessed keys into the tx, we can realize **Semi-Optimistic Parallel Execution**.

-In the conventional Optimistic Parallel Execution, if a tx state access conflicts with another tx, it is reverted and rearranged into the series execution.
-Here, if tx conflicts increase, the total performance gets worse.

-However, in the Semi-Optimistic Parallel Execution, we can reduce the risk of the state access conflicts by adding the accessed keys into the tx beforehand.
-The sequencer can plan the parallelization pipeline to minimize the risk of the state access conflicts.

-Even if the state access conflicts happen, it is reverted and rearranged into the series execution, so the tx will not fail.

 ### Customizable tx authentication flow

 To realize great User Experience, InterLiquid SDK thinks that Passkey is a key factor.